Main page content begins here

 How are appeals different for sites in Direct Control Zones?

 In all appeals of developments in Direct Control (DC) Zones, the authority of the Board is limited by Section 685(4) of the Municipal Government Act.
-The Board must first determine whether the Development Officer correctly followed the directions of City Council.
+The Board must first determine whether the Development Planner correctly followed the directions of City Council.
 The directions of Council for each Direct Control Zone site are reflected in the Zoning Bylaw.
 City Council usually has a specific intent for these sites, for example to preserve the unique character of an area, and will specify the uses and development regulations allowed there.

 Can the Board consider Condominium Bylaws?